-Learning the ins and outs of local transportation in different countries can be a hassle, but this helpful ADO bus guide has everything you need to know to take an ADO bus in Mexico, including how to buy ADO bus tickets on an English website.
+Learning the ins and outs of local transportation in different countries can be a hassle, but this helpful ADO bus guide has everything you need to know to take an ADO bus in Mexico, including how to book ADO bus tickets in English.

 We link to products and services we think are useful for our readers.
 We may earn a commission for purchases made through some of these links.
 There’s no extra cost for you and it helps support our work.
 We really appreciate your support!

-Another thing you need to know about ADO is that some years ago they purchased another company called OCC.
+Some years ago, ADO Mexico purchased another bus company called OCC.
 They didn’t bother to change the branding on the buses, so if your bus shows up and it says “OCC” on the side instead of “ADO” don’t panic.
 It’s the same thing.

 This also applies to the bus stations themselves.
 We learned this the hard way when we couldn’t find the ADO bus station in San Cristobal de las Casas on Google Maps because it’s still called OCC.